CULTIVATING SPIRITUAL RESILIENCE WITH THE AISH KODESH

 All texts will be provided with clear translations, and no prior knowledge or experience with the subject matter is necessary.

 This course is welcoming of advanced students and novices alike.

 How does it work?

-The course consists of six interactive online sessions, of approximately 1.25 hours each.
+The course consists of six recorded sessions, of approximately 1.25 hours each.

-1) A close and interactive text-based study of the Aish Kodesh's teachings that address that week’s theme.
+1) A close text-based study of the Aish Kodesh's teachings that address that week’s theme.

 2) A guided meditative practice focusing on the particular theme studied that week, followed by sharing.

 3) A printable source sheet in the original Hebrew with English translation.

 Course participants also gain a free one-on-one meeting with the course instructor, to process their journey through the course.

 "Engaging with the Torah of Rabbi Tuchman is an absolute gift.
 She brings insight and profound perspective to our texts and traditions -- and her teaching style is warm and inclusive and encouraging.
 If there's an opportunity to learn with or from Rabbi Tuchman -- take it."